google-checks/checks-jenkins-plugin/README.md

 ## Introduction

-This pluging uploads your mobile app build (.apk, .aab or .ipa) to Google Checks to run a report.
+This plugin uploads your mobile app build (.apk, .aab or .ipa) to Google Checks to run a report.

 ## Getting started